giridhar7632/micro-bit/README.md

 We’ll keep all obstacles inside an array.
 All obstacles will have a single hole for the bird to fly through.

-First, create an array of `obstacles` which will hold all of the obstacle sprites.
+First, create an array of `obstacles` that will hold all of the obstacle sprites.

 ```js
 let obstacles: game.LedSprite[] = []